jamesplease/redux-resource/docs/api-reference/get-status.md

 # `getStatus(state, crudAction, metaLocations, [isNullPending])`

-This method is a utility to simplify the displaying of interface elements based on request states.

-It returns an Object that represents the status of CRUD action requests against one or more resources.
+Returns an object with boolean values representing the request status of a particular CRUD action.
+It can also be used to aggregate multiple request statuses together.

 #### Arguments